byu-cpe/ecen526_website/_assignments/group_paper_review.md

 icon: fas fa-user-friends
 ---

 The goal of this assignment is to gain experience in reviewing a paper and presenting your review.
-It is beneficial to discuss papers as a group to get a better understanding and hear other's perspective.
+It is beneficial to discuss papers as a group to understand better and hear others' perspectives.

 I will assign everyone into groups of three people.
 As a group, you will select and review a paper.
 The paper needs to come from a recent peer-reviewed conference relating to wireless networking.
 The paper needs to be approved by me.
 As a starting point, you can look at papers from one of the following conferences: